KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 This extension standardizes the output from such a scene in a way that the result is predictable, physically correct and retains hue.
-When using this extension light intensity shall be kept between 0 and 10 000 lumen/m2.
+When using this extension light output from the BRDF shall be kept between 0 and 10 000 lumen/m2.
-Any light intensity value above 10 000 lumen/m2 will be clamped
+This light output is called relative linear light, where 0 is a black pixel and 10000 equals a fully (bright) exposed pixel on the display.

 This extension does not declare user defined tone-mapping, s-curve, color lookup table (LUT) or similar as the process of applying these may be non pysically based and alter the energy conserving nature of the glTF BRDF.